dezgeg/fuzz-nix/README.md

 This repository provides turn-key scripts & input data for fuzzing the Nix interpreter.

 To use:
-- Checkout the `nix` submodule.
-There should be a hacky commit on top of Nix master to make it work.
+- Checkout the `nix` submodule to any recent-ish version you wish to test.
-  (For some reason AFL-compiled code that uses `thread_local` variables doesn't link, seems upstream problem).
 - Run `./make-corpus.sh`, see below on what it does.
 - Run `./fuzz.sh`.